 We start at Glasgow Central Railway Station at 10.15am and

-travel first northwest to the Stirling region, and visit the
+travel first northwest to the Stirling region, made famous in the movie 'Braveheart'.

 largest and most important castles, both historically and

 architecturally, in Scotland.

 We will have time for lunch in Stirling.

 After lunch we travel down to New Lanark, stopping at the

 New Lanark is a

 very interesting and very beautiful site, south of Glasgow,

 and was founded in 1786, and which operated as a cotton mill

 It is now a world heritage site and shows a good example of